yuhui-zh15/CampusGuide/backend/README.md

 webapi/
     model_wrapper.py: A wrapper for the model.
-             Accepts an OpenCV-format image (channels: BGR, not RGB) of *Any* size. main.py: An ad-hoc api for wechat frontend, see webapi/README.md for usage.
+             Accepts an OpenCV-format image (channels: BGR, not RGB) of *Any* size. main.py: An ad-hoc api for wechat frontend, see webapi/README.md for details.

 init.py: Generate *.npy from images (of standard size),
              must be executed before training if the images are changed.